ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 ### Upload new static files

 With `index.html` and `color.js` finished, upload these to your S3 bucket we created before.
-You may want to [invalidate your CloudFront cache](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) to speed up seeing the new site populate.
+You may want to [invalidate your CloudFront cache](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) to see the new site populate without waiting for CloudFront auto-invalidation.

 To test our latest static web site, navigate to it in a browser.
 You should get Civic to respond with a QR code, but the request to our backend will fail.
 Now we can continue on to writing our API!